TCU stuns No. 1 Kansas 85-82 in Big 12 quarterfinals - News 12 Now

 The Jayhawks finally went on their run a few minutes later, Mason getting it started with a four-point play and then finishing it with a driving layup that gave Kansas a 71-70 lead.

-When Williams fouled out with 3:12 to go, Jayhawks looked as if they would pry open the window.
+When Williams fouled out with 3:12 to go, the Jayhawks looked poise to finish it off.

-Instead, the Horned Frogs showed some remarkable composure just down the road from the Kansas campus in Lawrence.
+Instead, the Horned Frogs showed remarkable composure in the Jayhawks’ home-away-from-home.
 And when Graham’s heave from the wing bounced off the rim and the buzzer sounded, the tournament’s top seed was done in the quarterfinals for the first time in seven years.

+“This is the win of my career right here, to be completely honest,” Parrish said.
+“This is the high point of my whole career.
+I’m just happy to have these guys, my brothers, here with me.”

 BIG PICTURE